 The Eulerian tracer tool operates as follows: A wide region in the domain covering the tropical latitudes is set up as a three-dimensional tracer mask.
 All the water vapor in this three-dimensional volume (including the water vapor evaporated and advected into the mask region) is tracked in space and time.
-Notably, while previous water vapormoisture tracer configurations in WRF focused on tracking water that evaporated from a two-dimensional region at the surface (e.g. Dominguez et al., 2016;
+Notably, while previous moisture tracer configurations in WRF focused on tracking water that evaporated from a two-dimensional region at the surface (e.g. Dominguez et al., 2016; Arnault et al., 2016), in this study all the moisture in a three-dimensional volume (including the water vapor evaporated and advected into the masked region) is tracked in space and time.
+For details, see Insua-Costa and Miguez-Macho (2017).
+Figure